 - PN Nomination – 600 points.

-Instead of waiting for your invitation in every upcoming draw, the smarter course of action is to work towards improving your CRS score.
+Instead of waiting for your invitation in every upcoming draw, the smarter course of action is to work towards research on how to increase your CRS score and improving it indeed.
 It brings you up in the pool and makes you one of the high-ranked candidates with much better chances of immigration.
 If you really commit to it, you can boost your CRS scores significantly.
 Here are some tips to help you make your case strong.

 Thorough Knowledge of CRS